picatz/pcap2json/README.md

 # pcap2json

-Command-linee application to convert packets into json.
+Command-line application to convert packets into json.

 ## Installation